Reeves-Reed Arboretum

 A botanical library provides references on a wide range of subjects.
 Of geological interest are the contours of the property including kettles, or depressions, caused 10,000 years ago as the Wisconsin glacier retreated.

-In Networks to Nature classes, School Groups use the Arboretum as an outdoor laboratory.
+In Hands to Nature classes, School Groups use the Arboretum as an outdoor laboratory.
 Beginning in a newly completed education center, classes are divided into smaller groups led by trained docents for an outdoor tour and lesson.
 Children observe and explore the interrelated worlds of plants, trees, rocks, minerals, insects, and human habitation.

 Volunteer docents also provide guidance in the Discovery Center, where hands-on natural science exhibits are featured.

-Reservations: At least 1 week in advance.
+Group Reservations: At least 1 week in advance.

 Lunch: Nearby restaurants.

-Handicapped: Not accessible.
+Handicapped Access: Not accessible.

 Directions: I-95 (NJ Tpke.)
 South to exit 14.
 I-78 west to exit 48.
 Bear right from exit (away from Clinton) to Rt.
 24 west to Hobart Ave.
 Left from exit.
 Pass over highway and proceed up hill to entrance on left.
+About an hour from the George Washington Bridge.